apes22/javascript30/log.md

 **Thoughts:** This exercise was so cool!
 I didn't realize how easy it was to use speechRecognition on the browser.
 We practiced setting a recognition object and adding event listeners that get the speech result as well as starting the recognition up again when someone pauses from speaking.
 It was definitely a good practice run and excited to use this functionality in the future.

 TODO: Create a react app that gets the weather for you when you ask for it.
 "Maribel Get the Wather for {City and State}";

+### Day 27: September 2, 2018

+**Today's Progress**: Speech Synthesis

+**Thoughts:** This exercise was also a cool one!
+The SpeechSynthesisUtterance API for modern browsers gives you the ability to set a voice so that it speaks the contents from the browser.
+So it's basically the opposite of speechRecognition.
+We set an event lisenter on the the speechSynthesis object for whenever the voices changed, which is usually once the voices supported by the browser have fully loaded.
+There were a few important methods for the speechSynthesis object that we had to know in order to make this app work.
+We had to know the cancel() and speak() method.
+Other than that regular event handlers for the buttons and dropdown options were set to update the voices and get the voice to stop/start speaking.
+This will be a cool API to work with in the future;